-Personal: Dr. Wittmer and his wife, Julie, have three children: Avery, Landon, and Alayna.
+Personal: Dr. Wittmer and his wife, Julie, have three children: Avery, Landon and Alayna.

-Quotable: "A major strength of GRTS is our small class sizes.
+Quotable: "A major strength of GRTS is its small class sizes.
 We are a learning community, where students and professors stretch and grow together."

-E-mail: Michael_Wittmer@cornerstone.edu
+E-mail: Michael\E\Wittmer@cornerstone.edu